MENUStore News Contact Give ☰

 Hope Center Building Project

-Project Mañana is currently raising money to build a two-story, state-of-the-art nutrition center and multi-purpose room in San Pablo, Dominican Republic.
+Project Mañana is currently raising funds to expand the Hope Center by constructing a second building known as the Holistic Care Center; a three-story, state-of-the-art health and wellness clinic in San Pablo, Dominican Republic.

 Sponsor A Child